- Saint Kentigern Home

 An opportunity exists for students in Years 9 and 10 to be selected into Development Programmes in the following sports: Cricket, Netball, Rugby and Football.

 Classes are built into the College timetable and students who are selected forgo an option to attend these classes.
-The programme focusses on skill development, tactical awareness, strength and conditioning, mental awareness and general well-being.
+The programme focuses on skill development, tactical awareness, strength and conditioning, mental awareness and general well-being.

 The rugby programme trials are held in February for selection to classes.